ErlendF/ctp/README.md

 ```
 /user         (GET): Returns all information about the user themselves.
 /user        (POST): Updates information about the user themselves.
-/user      (DELETE): Deletes the user and all information related to them.
+/user      (DELETE): Deletes specified fields from the user.
+If none are specified, the entire user and all related information is deleted.
 /updategames (POST): Fetches new data from the servies registered for the user.
 ```

 To update the user information, "/user" endpoint expects the following body for the POST request (values may be replaced, although they are required to be valid):
 ```
 {
-	"username": "newUsername",
+	"name": "newUsername",
 	"lol": {
 		"summonerName": "LOPER",
 		"summonerRegion": "EUW1"